Sniffy2019/Deep-State-weekender/README.md

 ### Local Deployment
 [A link to GitHub] (https://github.com/Sniffy2019/Deep-State-weekender)

-Using  code anywhere and using the terminal $ python3 -m http.server then using port 8000 will show the web page.
+Using  code anywhere or Gitpod; and using the terminal $ python3 -m http.server then using port 8000 will show the web page.